 Rear-Facing Car Seats

-Stage 1: Rear-Facing Car Seats until at least Age 2
+Stage 1: Rear-Facing Car Seats up to Age 4

-Children should use rear-facing car seats in the back seat until at least age 2 and for as long as possible (even up to age 4) to the rear-facing height and weight limits for the seat.
-If your car seat has a rear-facing weight limit of 22 pounds or less, you should change to a convertible car seat with higher rear-facing limits and keep rear-facing for longer.
+Children should use rear-facing car seats in the back seat as long as possible, even up to age 4.
+Be sure to stay within rear-facing height and weight limits for the seat.
+If your child outgrows their car seat before age 4, change to a seat with higher rear-facing weight and height limits.
 Leg crowding is expected and okay.
-It does not cause harm as long as the child is within the weight and height limits for the seat.

 Rear-Facing Car Seat Safety Tips